 IMPORTANCE OF ZAKAT:

-Besides the fact that zakat is obligatory act of worship in Islam and that Muslims get immense blessings by paying zakat, there are other reasons of how zakat is an important factor of muslim community.
+Besides the fact that a zakat is an obligatory act of worship in Islam and that Muslims get immense blessings by paying zakat, there are other reasons of how zakat is an important factor of the Muslim community.

 Helping the Community at large

-The most important benefit of zakat is that it helps building the society.
+The most important benefit of zakat is that it helps to build society.
 If everyone keeps on saving the money and spend on themselves, then the less privileged will always remain poor.
 Therefore, with the help of zakat, people learn to support others in need.
-Zakat gives all the muslims an opportunity to create a huge impact in the lives of deserving people.
+Zakat gives all the Muslims an opportunity to create a huge impact in the lives of deserving people.

 Act of Sacrificing